 The upper mids are similar to the midrange in that so much tonal activity is crammed in here that the smallest boosts and cuts can create relatively drastic changes in a mix, especially for vocals, guitar, and the attack of percussion instruments.
 Along with the next region, boosts here can create a sense of 'solidness' or 'presence,' which are important for prominent lead tracks.

 The presence range is responsible for clarity, intelligibility, and general definition of most non-bass sounds.
 For instance, combined with compression, presence can help a vocal track stand out in the mix by providing a sense of 'solidness' and 'hardness' to the recording.
 Too much can become irritating, while too little can make a sound feel distant, un-engaging, and transparent.

 The brilliance region is where the 'sparkle' and 'air' of a track lies.
-It's very whispy, containing only harmonic frequencies.
+It's mostly very whispy, containing only harmonic frequencies in the upper region.
 Boosts here should be performed with a very wide-Q or a shelf.
 If you boost too much you will increase the volume of hiss noise, create piercing cymbals, sharp guitars, and intolerable sibilance.
 If you boost just right you'll add a flair of high fidelity to your mix.

 Don't get trapped or thrown off course by these charts.
 Unless you've never spent a single moment considering that low frequency sounds occur in the bass region and high frequency sounds occur in the upper regions, then you have zero reason to look at these charts.